 Skip to Main Content

-Latinx & Hispanic Heritage Month
+Latine & Hispanic Heritage Month

 A curated multimedia guide to celebrate Latinx & Hispanic Heritage Month.

-What is Latinx & Hispanic Heritage Month?
+What is Latine & Hispanic Heritage Month?

 A boy playing guitar, flyer advertising "Astracarnaval Music & Dance Of Brazil", illustration of Quechua girl.